 It’s time to find each other in discomfort with the status quo.
 Let us remember that the system that got us here is broken.
 Could inviting into our organisations and systems a little human messiness – with its open questions, creative tension, and diversity of talents – perhaps offer a hopeful start?

 Tatiana Glad is a change strategist, a sustainability practitioner and a social entrepreneur.
 Combining experience in business and in civil society, Tatiana’s work is in hosting change agent communities in organisations, designing programmes for collaborative leadership, facilitating multi-stakeholder interventions, and designing learning journeys on societal issues.
 She is a partner in Engage!
-Interact and co-founder of the Impact Hub Amsterdam.
+Interact and co-founder of the Impact Hub the Netherlands.

 Alycia Lee has over fifteen years of international experience in strategic collaborative facilitation and implementation within corporate, government and charitable organisations.
 Her personal vision in a nutshell: to equip people to celebrate each others unique contribution to the world.
 She formed Instigation to match disadvantaged communities and their leaders with global leaders to create products, services and answers to difficult challenges.
 In addition to her company Alycia is an active member in the Hub Amsterdam community.